 There are lots of reasons that could force us to live without refrigeration and this would create a lot of life changes.
-People will have hard time preserving food without using a freezer and many of them will stick to eating dry goods.
-If your fridge will stop working due to a community-wide power outage, you might want to learn about alternatives methods to preserve your food.
+People will have a hard time preserving food without using a freezer.
+Many of them will stick to eating dry goods.
+If your fridge stops working due to a community-wide power outage, you might want to learn about alternatives methods to preserve your food.

-Almost all Americans own a refrigerator and for them, the thought of not being able to preserve food for more than a couple of days is unthinkable.
+Almost all Americans own at least one best side by side refrigerator 2021 year make and for them, the thought of not being able to preserve food for more than a couple of days is unthinkable.
 However, there are also those who live without refrigeration and they’ve learned how to adapt to this lifestyle.
-Some live close enough to store that they shop daily while others learned from their grandparents how to adapt their eating styles to a life without refrigeration or how to preserve food using a cold or frozen storage.
+Some live close enough to store that they shop daily while others learned from their grandparents how to adjust their eating styles to life without refrigeration or how to preserve food using cold or frozen storage.

-Although there are many processes that would help us preserve food without the need of a refrigerator, there are certain foods that need to be kept cold.
-The cold temperatures create an environment which slows the growth of bacteria that can spoil food.
-Refrigeration slows down the growth and keeps your food and even though it cannot last forever, it will still be safe to eat after a week or two.
+Although many processes would help us preserve food without the need of a refrigerator, there are certain foods that need to be kept cold.
+The cold temperatures create an environment that slows the growth of bacteria that can spoil food.
+Refrigeration slows down the growth of bacteria and keeps your food edible.
+Even though it cannot last forever, it will still be safe to eat after a week or two.

 Places to keep your food cool if you are forced to live without refrigeration:

 Most of the people who decide to get off the grid will dig a root cellar on their property.
 Even a primitive root cellar that is 6’ by 8’ and 6’ deep does a great job at preserving your food.
 Many books will teach you how to build a root cellar.
 These books will even teach you what foods to store in one.
 From experience, I’ve learned that a primitive cellar can be damp, and storing metal cans in there is not a good idea.
 I now stick to fresh food like potatoes and carrots and I use plastic buckets or containers for other foods such as grains.